Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/setup-information-protection-client-powershell.md

 For more information, see the [Maximum Path Length Limitation](/windows/desktop/FileIO/naming-a-file#maximum-path-length-limitation) section from the Windows 10 developer documentation.

-### Prerequisites for the PurviewInformationProtection PowerShell module
+### Understand prerequisites for the PurviewInformationProtection PowerShell module

 In addition to the installation prerequisites for the PurviewInformationProtection module, you must also activate the [Azure Rights Management service](/azure/information-protection/what-is-azure-rms).

-In some cases, you may want to remove protection from files for others that use your own account.
-For example, you may want to remove protection for others for the sake of data discovery or recovery.
-If you are using labels to apply protection, you can remove that protection by setting a new label that doesn't apply protection, or you can remove the label.
+In some cases, you might want to remove protection from files for others that use your own account.
+For example, you might want to remove protection for others for the sake of data discovery or recovery.
+If you're using labels to apply protection, you can remove that protection by setting a new label that doesn't apply protection, or you can remove the label.

 For cases like this, the following requirements must also be met: